 Why Has Heroin Grown to Epidemic Proportions?

-More people are using heroin because of the lower prices of the drug and an increasing abuse of prescription pain medications, among other factors.
+More people are using heroin because of the lower prices of the drug and the increasing abuse of prescription pain medications, among other factors.

-Men and women from all income levels are abusing heroin, with the greatest increase coming from demographic groups that would normally be considered low risk such as women, people with private health insurance and high-income individuals.
+Men and women from all income levels are abusing heroin, with the greatest increase coming from demographic groups that would normally be considered low risks such as women, people with private health insurance, and high-income individuals.

 What is the Government Doing about the Problem?

 In response to these shocking statistics, the White House recently introduced a $5 million program that is intended to curb heroin use and trafficking.

 Half of the budget will go toward providing better treatment for drug addicts rather than prosecution.
 The reasons cited for this are to learn more about where heroin is coming from, what it’s being laced with, and who is responsible for distributing it.

 Doctors and Law Enforcement Working Together

 Doctors and law enforcement working together isn’t such an unlikely pairing.
 As a matter of fact, one study funded by the National Institute on Drug Abuse found that people who went to prison for less than 6 months and underwent methadone treatment were more likely to seek additional treatment when they were finished with their sentence.